This post contains affiliate links.

 If Power Wheels batteries don't come charged, you must first fully charge the battery before putting the toys to use.
 Fisher-Price recommends charging the battery for 18 hours before the first use.
 Once fully charged, the battery is safe for use but should be recharged after every use.

 Curious to learn more about the proper maintenance of Power Wheels batteries?
 If so, then you'll find this article useful.
-Read on as we discuss all you need to know about proper Power Wheel Battery maintenance.
+Read on as I discuss all you need to know about proper Power Wheel Battery maintenance.

 Charging the Power Wheels for the First Time

 While it might be tempting to unbox a Power Wheel and allow your little one to take it for a spin, doing so will only compromise your battery's overall performance.
 Instead, the first thing you ought to do is to read the user manual to learn about proper care for optimum performance.
 Let’s go through some of that information now.